Game Programmer

 Spell Assignment & Rich Tooltips

 Clicking an empty action bar slot opens the spellbook popup showing all available spells as icon buttons.
-Clicking a spell assigns it to that slot and closes the spellbook.
-Hovering a filled slot shows a rich tooltip: spell name, mana cost, cast time (or "Instant cast"), and a damage description line.
+Hovering a filled slot shows a rich tooltip: spell name, mana cost, cast time (or "Instant cast"), and a damage description.
 Spells have cooldowns, cast times, and trigger buffs/debuffs on the HUD when used.

 Spell Tooltip